Prediman K. Shah, MD

 Director, Oppenheimer Atherosclerosis Research Center

-Prediman K. (PK) Shah, MD is Director of the Division of Cardiology.
-He also is the Director of the Oppenheimer Atherosclerosis Research Center at Cedars-Sinai Medical Center where he leads several studies that focus on heart disease prevention and treatment.
-Dr. Shah holds the Shapell and Webb Family Chair in Clinical Cardiology at Cedars-Sinai.
+Prediman K. (PK) Shah, MD is the Director of the Atherosclerosis Prevention and Treatment Center and of the Oppenheimer Atherosclerosis Research Center at Cedars-Sinai where he leads several studies that focus on heart disease prevention and treatment.
+Dr. Shah holds the Shapell and Webb Family Chair in Clinical Cardiology at Cedars-Sinai and is a Professor of Medicine and Cardiology.

 In the early 1990s, he worked in the cardiovascular research laboratory at the Massachusetts General Hospital of the Harvard Medical School in Boston.
 At that time, the laboratory was under the leadership of Valentin Fuster, MD, PhD.
 He devotes 60 percent of his professional hours to patient care and the balance of his time among research, administrative, and teaching responsibilities.